 You can see more of Mueck’s work all over the Internet, but the National Gallery of Canada also has photos showing some of Mueck’s creative process and prototypes.

 The ARoS museum is definitely worth checking out.
 One big tip, that we found out too late, is that the museum is open until 10pm on Wednesdays.
-With most stores and attractions closing around 5-6pm, it’s nice to know that there are a few places with later hours.
+With most stores and attractions closing around 5-6pm, it’s nice that there are a few places with later hours.
 For more information, check out the ARoS museum website.